Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 your daily routine.
 Do you need to track sleep?
 Are you an outdoor runner needing GPS?
 Match the

-device to your lifestyle.
+device to your activities.
 Don't forget about style.
 Some wearables offer customizable bands and

-watch faces.
+faces.
 Choose a device you'll be happy to wear every day.
+Think long-term.
+Will the device grow with

 Regulatory Considerations and Best Practices